varunvs/todo/README.md

 * Alignment of tasks by the use of drag and drop
 * Keyboard shortcuts and navigation
 * Basic unit testing
-* As every view/model is an instance of its 'class' functions, this allows extending the app with then notion of multiple task lists.

 ### Keyboard shortcuts and navigation
 The basic keys assigned are Ctrl+a (Task add), e (if a task is having focus, press e to edit), d (delete a task).
-Use tab / shift+tab to navigate within the tasks
+Use tab / shift+tab to navigate within the tasks.
+Use escape to close dialogs and ctrl+enter to invoke default behaviour of a dialog.
+In case of task add dialog, ctrl+enter invokes save action.

 ### Unit Testing
 Unit testing of basic functionalities such as add/edit/delete is available.
 Navigate to test directory under the repository or head to http://varunvs.github.io/todo/test for real time action